 Most students enrol in a Master’s programme to acquire broader or more specialised academic knowledge.
 The UvA offers over 220 one-, one and a half- and two-year Master’s programmes, many of which are taught in English.
 If you are looking to acquire broader or more specialised academic knowledge following your Bachelor's, apply for one of the UvA's Master's programmes.

-With a Bachelor's degree in Media and Information, you meet the entry requirements for the following one-year (60 EC) Master's programmes:
+With a Bachelor's degree in Media and Information, you may be eligible for admission to the one-year (60 EC) Master's programmes:

 - Film Studies

 - Television and Cross-Media Culture